 Once the excitement of brainstorming tactical activity to support your objectives has passed, you’re into the nitty-gritty of making it happen.
 Implementing all the various activities can take a lot of plate-spinning and taking your eye off any part is liable to find yourself covered in broken crockery.

 Comms planning tools are helpful when it comes to managing the detail.
 It enables internal communicators a real-time view of tasks, so current status and progress is available at a glance.
-Daily activity summaries distil key outputs each day, providing a handy reminder of what’s been accomplished and spurring follow-up work.
+Daily activity summaries distill key outputs each day, providing a handy reminder of what’s been accomplished and spurring follow-up work.

 Tool tip: Take the pressure out of managing different internal computer systems by using a planning tool which integrates with your existing IT systems, and where changes made in one are synced to reflect in the other.